-Because the curriculum involves two substantial components of choice-whether to pursue vocational or small business training, and the sector in which to be trained-our experimental analysis will treat HD as a single intervention of which this choice is an integral component.
-We provide an analysis of the determinants of participation in various components of the potential HD curriculum.
+Because the curriculum involves two substantial components of choice-whether to pursue vocational or small business training, and the employment sector in which to be trained-our experimental analysis will treat HD as a single intervention of which this choice is an integral component.
+We provide an analysis of the determinants of participation at each stage of the potential HD curriculum in Section 2.4.